notchris/payload-table-field/README.md

 ### Note

-This plugin is still in development!
+While this plugin is still in development, the basic feature set of React Table has been implemented.